-In this story of Christ's temptation - forty days in the desert - we must recognize the anguish, the desolation, and the loneliness he must have felt, because he was just beginning.
-He was you.. and me.. and he overcame the hells (as we like to say) to show us that we can do likewise.
+In this story of Christ's temptation - forty days in the desert - we must recognize the anguish, the desolation, and the loneliness He must have felt, because he was just beginning.
+He was like you.. and like me.. and he overcame the hells (as we like to say) to show us that we can do likewise.

 So we have learned that there are three elements to great temptation.
 If we generalize those in this story to all our times of torment, anxiety, and pain, they can serve as rules to get us through.
 We have Jesus to thank for these rules.
-He suffered his forty days to help get us through ours.
-When we are on our journey through the desert, we have only to look to Christ for the peace which comes from knowing he was there before us.
-And then we look to our Church for the peace which comes from understanding what this process of temptation is all about.
-In times of great anxiety we must first remember: "Every temptation is attended with some kind of despair.. and consolation follows.
+He suffered His forty days to help get us through ours.
+When we are in great anxiety we have only to look to Christ for the peace which comes from knowing He was there before us.
+And then we look to our church for the peace which comes from understanding what this process of temptation is all about.
+In times of great anxiety we must first remember:

+"Every temptation is attended with some kind of despair.. and consolation follows.
 After the obscurity and anxiety of temptations, brightness and gladness appear."

 The pain is our signal that we are being tested.
-If it is a great temptation, we should next look for its three faces - the three elements we find in our story of the Lord's temptation.
+If it is a real temptation, we should look ahead for its three faces - the three elements we found in our story of the Lord's temptation.
 By knowing that these will be present in some form, we can look for them, find them, and defeat them.